-Your device uses the VO2 max. estimate and published data sources to provide a target race time based on your current state of fitness.
+Your device uses the your training history, your VO2 max. estimate, and published data sources to provide a target race time based on your current state of fitness.
 This projection also presumes you have completed the proper training for the race.

 - HRV stress test